hesreallyhim/sql-tutorial/README.md

 # SQL Learning Project

-A hands-on project to learn SQL using Python, Jupyter notebooks, and SQLite.
+A hands-on project to learn SQL using Python, Jupyter notebooks, and DuckDB.

 ## Setup